-Our business is also sensitive to current and expected short-term interest rates, which are largely driven by Federal Reserve ("Fed") policy.
-At the January 2022 policy meeting, Fed policymakers maintained the target range for the federal funds rate at 0% to 0.25%.
-Fed officials also signaled they would make a decision on whether to raise the federal funds rate at the March 2022 meeting and announced an intent to end net asset purchases in early March.
+Our business is also sensitive to current and expected short-term interest rates, which are largely driven by Fed policy.
+During the fourth quarter of 2022, Fed policymakers increased the target range for the federal funds rate to 4.25% to 4.50%.
+The Fed anticipates that ongoing increases to the target range will continue to be appropriate.
 Please consult the "Risks Related to Our Business and Industry" section within Part I, "Item 1A.
 Risk Factors" for more information about the risks associated with significant interest rate changes and the potential related effects on our profitability and financial condition.